The Brain Deck Blog

 Body doubling means working alongside another person — in person or virtually — to stay focused.
 Learn why this simple technique is one of the most effective strategies for getting started.

-How to Build a Second Brain: Capture, Organize, and Use Your Ideas
+How to Build a Second Brain: 4-Step Method (2026)

 Building a second brain means creating an external system to capture and organize your thoughts so your mind can focus on thinking, not remembering.
 Learn the method step by step.

-Time Blocking vs. To-Do Lists: Which System Actually Works?
+Time Blocking vs. To-Do Lists: Which Wins?
+(2026)

 To-do lists tell you what to do.
 Time blocking tells you when.
 Learn when each method works best, where they fail, and how to combine them for maximum productivity.